 Head to Head Comparison

+The main difference between tactile and linear switches is, tactile switches are much quieter, while linear switches are super smooth.
 If you’re still trying to figure out the difference between tactile and linear switches, here’s a head-to-head comparison.

 Mind you, both switches are great in their ways and fit for many uses.
 It will be challenging to tell them apart because they share some things in common.